acli/Coursera-subtitles/README.markdown

-- `reformat-extracted-text` attempts to reformat the output of `extract-text-from-srt` so that the subtitles will make more sense for people who speaks English; this is also sent to standard output.
+- `reformat-extracted-text` attempts to reformat the output of `extract-text-from-srt` so that the subtitles will make more sense for people who speak English; this is also sent to standard output.

 The canonical way to run this is to feed `extract-text-from-srt`